We have just had the coldest December in Northern Ireland since 1981.

-Snow and ice has been a feature of our weather for the last few days and this has led to problems for many workers in trying to get to work because of problems with the roads.
+Snow and ice has been a feature of our weather for the last number of weeks and this has led to problems for many workers in trying to get to work because of problems with the roads.
 This article will look at the employment issues around the current travel problems.

 Employees have no general legal right to be paid if they do not come into work, unless their contract allows for them to be paid when they cannot get into work due to bad weather.
 Some companies have 'bad weather' policies so that employees who are kept away from work are still paid.
 For those employers who don't have 'bad weather' policies, the TUC advises that it would be bad practice not to pay staff or force them to take holiday as this would cause resentment among those who have been kept away from work through no fault of their own.